Having It All

 UT-Fitness-Center

-University of Texas Fitness Center
+University of Tampa Fitness Center

 UT-Fitness-Center

-University of Texas Fitness Center
+University of Tampa Fitness Center

 5. Count the Value